javierbarbero/SpatialDependence.jl/docs/src/lspatialautocorrelation.md

 ```
 where $z$ is the variable of interest in deviations from the mean, and $m_2 = \sum_{i}z_i / (n - 1)$ or  $m_2 = \sum_{i}z_i / n$ is the scaling factor.

 Local Moran can be computed with the `localmoran` function.
 By default, $9,999$ permutations are calculated for the inference.
 It is possible to specify a different number of permutations with the `permutations` optional parameter.
-For reproduciibility, it is possible to specify a custom random number generator with the `rng` optional parameter.
+For reproducibility, it is possible to specify a custom random number generator with the `rng` optional parameter.
 If `corrected` is set to `false` the scaling factor is divided by $n$ instead of $n - 1$.
 ```@example lscor
 lmguerry = localmoran(guerry.Litercy, W, permutations = 9999, rng = StableRNG(1234567))
 ```